jcaip/jcaip.github.io/about.md

 Hi there, I'm Jesse Cai and welcome to my website/blog!

 In some posts, I try to explain a concept, while other posts are just quick notes or personal projects.

-Occassionally I [ramble](/tags/#non-technical) about my experiences, but the vast majority of posts here are technical.
+Occassionally I [ramble](/tags/#non-technical) about my experiences, but the vast majority of posts here are about machine learning or computer science.

+I find deep learning and computer science extremely interesting from two different viewpoints:

+One is in the context of automation on steroid:
+- How can we use machine learning to automate processes?
+- How can we simplify tasks in computer science

+And the other is one of being able to understand our data:
+- How can we exploit structure in our data?
+- What relationships do our data exhibit?

-My main interests are in machine learning, generative models, algorithms, and distributed systems.
+In particular I'm interested in generative models, representation learning, optimization and distributed systems.

 If you want to get a sense of this blog I'd recommend reading these posts:
 * [Distributed gradient descent](/Distbelief) in PyTorch